City Hall Hire Skyler Henry Prompts Unusual Promise Of No Threat To Colleagues Safety

 SACRAMENTO (CBS13) – There are concerns about personal safety at Sacramento city hall.

-Councilmember Katie Valenzuela is defending the hiring of a new staff member that’s left her assuring people at city hall he means no harm to them.READ MORE: 'Can't Let Fear Stop Me': Cruise Ship Passenger Plans Travel As State Reopens
+Councilmember Katie Valenzuela is defending the hiring of a new staff member that’s left her assuring people at city hall he means no harm to them.READ MORE: 4 Hospitalized In 3-Car Crash In Elk Grove; Speeding Likely A Factor, Police Say

 Skyler Henry is Valenzuela’s new staff member, who also has a recorded history from a local podcast, condoning some of the recent protests and acts of vandalism at the Mayor’s, councilmembers, and the city manager’s homes.